Djeb-Anis/SQL-Finances-Tracker/README.md

     - Category of Withdrawal : Cash, Cheque, Wire, Subscription

 - Categories of Entities transacting :
-    Friend, Employer, Broker, Merchant
+    Friend, Employer, Bank, Broker, Merchant

 - Each transaction will have :
-    A unique ID, a sign (+,-) with the amount, origin and destination, date, type of transaction, type of transaction subclass, recurrence (if applicable)
+    A unique ID, a sign (+,-) with the amount, origin, origin type, destination, destination type, date, type of transaction, type of transaction subclass, recurrence (if applicable)

 (Will need a list of all)